African - American First Ladies of Distinction

 Ursula M. Burns

 Ursula M. Burns (b.
-1958), is the first African American female CEO of a Fortune 500 Company, Xerox in 2009.
+1958) became the first African American woman CEO of a Fortune 500 company, Xerox, in 2009, and is a leading advocate for STEM education.

 Rosalind Brewer